rickltt/rickltt/README.md

 -->

 - 👋 Hi,I’m Tongtao Ling!
-- 🌱 I’m a PhD candidate in Southern University of Science and Technology.
+- 🌱 I’m a PhD student in Southern University of Science and Technology.
 - 👀 I'm currently focusing on audio/speech processing, speech LLMs, etc.
 - 📫 How to reach me: lingtt@mail.sustech.edu.cn